Infiniti M35 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Infiniti M35 are $1,036 a year including full coverage.
-Comprehensive insurance costs on average $188, collision costs $238, and liability insurance costs $452.
-Buying just liability costs as little as $504 a year, with insurance for high-risk drivers costing $2,218 or more.
-16-year-old drivers pay the highest rates at $4,098 a year or more.
+The average insurance rates for an Infiniti M35 are $1,036 a year for full coverage insurance.
+Comprehensive insurance costs on average $188 a year, collision costs $238, and liability coverage is estimated at $452.
+Buying just liability costs approximately $504 a year, with insurance for high-risk drivers costing $2,218 or more.
+Teen drivers cost the most to insure at $4,098 a year or more.

 Average premium for full coverage: $1,036

-Rates are based on $500 deductible amounts, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 U.S. states and for different M35 trim levels.
+Estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 states and M35 trim levels.

-For an average driver, Infiniti M35 insurance prices go from as low as $504 for minimum levels of liability insurance to a much higher rate of $2,218 for a driver required to buy high-risk insurance.
+For an average driver, Infiniti M35 insurance rates go from the low end price of $504 for your basic liability-only policy to a high of $2,218 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.